Ted-Koomen/resume/src/pages/2020-12-14/index.md

 export * as utils from './utils.js'
 ```
 # Conclusion
 As you can see, ES2020 really helps clean up some pretty dirty code.
-It allows for engineers to code for edgecases which can look pretty dirty with optional chaning, and allow code to be more performant with dynamic imports.
+It allows for engineers to code for edgecases which can look pretty dirty without optional chaning, and allow code to be more performant with dynamic imports.
 Next in the series on JavaScript I will review Promises!